Arkham Stories (I.e. the Cthulhu-hack I use)

 Downtime:

-After every investigation, the Investigators can take three Downtime-Actions.
+After every investigation, the Investigators can take two Downtime-Actions.
 During downtime, rolls work a little differently, but every Downtime-Action requires a roll.
-Here: 1-3 = 1 Effect, 4-5 = 2 Effect, 6 = 3 Effect and +1 Effect per additional 6.
+Again, look at the highest result of the respective Action: 1-3 = 1 Effect, 4-5 = 2 Effect, 6 = 3 Effect and +1 Effect per additional 6.
+Furthermore, at the beginning of Downtime, reset Health and Will to 6.

 Basically, we fill Clocks during downtime.
 The following Clocks are provided by me but the GM can make up new ones depending on what the Investigators want to do in the fiction.